Crombie Country Park 10K

 The Race is a fundraiser for Special Olympics Tayside to support athletes with intellectual (learning) disabilities to attend the Special Olympics GB Anniversary Games 2018 being hosted in Scotland at Stirling University 9-13 August 2018.
 More information on the Games, including how to buy tickets, can be viewed on the website.
 You must be age 18+ on the day of the event to sign up.

 The entry fee in the second year of this event has been set at £15.00 to cover the cost of a bespoke medal which we know all runners love to receive! £2 of your entry fee will go to ANGUSalive towards the upkeep of this beautiful country park.
 This is not a Scottish Athletics permit event and there are no discounts for SAF members.
-This is a fundraising event and there will be no refunds, deferrals, transfers or entries on the day - we are a very small team of volunteers whose main purpose is to work with the athletes.
+This is a fundraising event and there will be no refunds, deferrals, transfers or entries on the day - we are a very small team of volunteers whose main purpose is to work with the athletes and the event closes for sign-ups on the 17th, so no excuses!

 The Race takes place in the grounds of Crombie Country Park which are simply stunning!
 This route is two laps following a variety of trails around Crombie Loch - you will not be disappointed with the beautiful surroundings and running round twice gives you ample opportunity to look out for the red squirrels, woodpeckers, roe deer, heron and a variety of waterfowl.
 The route is all trail apart from the tarmac start/finish - there are some tree roots to look out for but all very runnable with just one section, which if wet, which may get a bit muddy.